 Possible Indicators of Harassment or Bullying

 - Difficulty concentrating in the classroom.

 - Class attendance or grades drop.

 - Preoccupation with recess time or trying to avoid it.

 - Isolation, group activities are avoided.

 - Sudden changes in behavior or mood.

+- Shyness, fear.

+- Physical self-injury.

 Possible Suicidal Risk Indicators